AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 #### api_label

 The DNS-SD advertisement MAY include a TXT record with key 'api_label' and a string.
 The 'api_label' key defines an arbitrary label that if present MUST be appended to the well-know EST path, for example `https://www.example.com/.well-known/est/<arbitrary label>/`.
-The arbitrary label allows multiple EST Server instance on a single host to be used.
+The arbitrary label is specified in the EST [RFC 7030][RFC-7030] and allows multiple EST Server instance on a single host to be used.

 ## EST Server Behaviour